shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise5.md

     ![Screenshot of the search Microsoft Defender for Cloud.](Images/ex4-s1.png "Microsoft Defender for Cloud")

+    > Note: If you are prompted with New updates pop-up, click on Skip.

 1. On the **Microsoft Defender for Cloud** page, click on **Environment settings (1)** and click on the **down arrow (2)** of your subscription name and click on **AzureMigrateWS<inject key="DeploymentID" enableCopy="false" /> (3)**.

     ![Screenshot of the search Microsoft Defender for Cloud settings.](Images/hol3-e5-s3.png "Microsoft Defender for Cloud settings")